-Seriously, What A Day: 8 Things That Actually Happened On Tuesday
+Seriously, What A Day: 9 Things That Happened In 24 Hours

 7. Dylann Roof receives death sentence

 A jury sentenced the 22-year-old to die for the 2015 murder of nine at the historically black Emanuel African Methodist Episcopal Church.
 The decision required unanimous agreement by all 12 jurors.
 At the start of the sentencing hearing, at which Roof acted as his own lawyer, he had told the jury, "There is nothing wrong with me psychologically."
-And in his closing statement, he insisted that he felt he had to commit the racially motivated crime, as the Post and Courier reported.
+And in his closing statement, he maintained that while he didn't "have to" commit the racially motivated crime, he did feel he should, as the Post and Courier reported:

-In a brief, disjointed address, he insisted that he wasn't lying when he told FBI agents that he doesn't hate black people.
-He noted that, in his confession, he made the distinction that he doesn't like what black people do.
+He insisted he wasn't lying when he told FBI agents that he doesn't hate black people.
+In his confession, he said, he made the distinction that he just doesn't like what black people do.
 Nor was he lying when he said he felt he had to act as he did, he said.

 "I think it's safe to say that someone in their right mind wouldn't go into a church and kill people," he said.
 "You might remember in my confession to the FBI, I told them I had to do it.
 Obviously, that isn't true because I didn't have to do it.
 I didn't have to do anything.
 But what I meant when I said that was I felt like I had to do that.
 And I still feel like I had to do it."